-Shri Swami Vivekanad Shikshan Sanstha Kolhapur Sanchit, Padmabhushan Dr. Vasantraodada Patil Mahavidyalaya, Tasgaon was established on June 1962.
+Shri Swami Vivekanand Shikshan Sanstha Kolhapur Sanchalit, Padmabhushan Dr. Vasantraodada Patil Mahavidyalaya, Tasgaon was established on June 1962.
 The college is situated in a culturally rich locale, on the Sangli- Tasgaon Road, Tasgaon.
-It was founded by Shikashanmahrshi Dr. Bapuji Salunkhe with the aim of spreading education in rural area.
-Gradually the college gained eminence, not only from Tasgaon but also from nearby places.
+It was founded by Shikashanmaharshi Dr. Bapuji Salunkhe with the aim of spreading education in rural area.
+Gradually the collegegainedeminence, notonlyfrom Tasgaonbutalso from nearby places.

-Shri Swami Vivekanad Shikshan Sanstha Kolhapur Sanchit, Padmabhushan Dr. Vasantraodada Patil Mahavidyalaya, Tasgaon is a NAAC (B++ Grade) and 56 years old college having Three streams- Arts, Commerce and Science This is a government aided UGC-approved and NCTE recognized college affiliated by the Shivaji University.
+Shri Swami Vivekanad Shikshan Sanstha Kolhapur Sanchalit, Padmabhushan Dr. Vasantraodada Patil Mahavidyalaya, Tasgaon is a NAAC (B++ Grade) and 56 years old college having Three streams- Arts, Commerce, Science and computer applications This is a government aided UGC-approved and NCTE recognized college affiliated by the Shivaji University.
 The college is situated on a beautiful campus of 11 acres inside The college building is located in a rural backdrop amidst lush green surroundings.
 The college has academic buildings and 1 hostel building.
 The college has an intention to adopt the 'Green Campus' system for environmental conservation and sustainability.